 Global talents should be developed through multiple channels.
 The 10-20-70 rule is also applicable.
 International working and living experience, global project experience, cross-cultural mentoring and coaching, various types of training and learning tools are also very important.
 Companies need to develop a holistic solution to achieve synergy instead of just a training event.
 Solutions should be designed based on different target groups and their needs.
 For special circumstances such as cross-border M&A, the timing of intervention, the appropriate solutions at different phases, and the targeted solutions for different audiences are critical.

-Other solutions, e.g. GlobeSmart and country-specific cross-cultural programs, are commonly needed by both Chinese and foreign companies.
-Aperian Global also provides online assessments including the Intercultural Effectiveness Scale (IES), GlobeSmart Teaming Assessment (GTA), GlobeSmart Leadership Assessment (GLA), Inclusive Behaviors Inventory (IBI), and more.
+Other solutions, for example, GlobeSmart and country-specific cross-cultural programs, are commonly needed by both Chinese and foreign companies.
+Aperian Global also provides online assessments including the GlobeSmart Teaming Assessment (GTA) and the Inclusive Behaviors Inventory (IBI).

 Another example is the holistic solution designed for Chinese global companies, including central government-owned enterprises, joint ventures, and private enterprises.
 It is comprised of the Developing Chinese Global Talent program in China and the country-specific cross-cultural program held in both China and their overseas sites.
 It includes exploring potential team solutions, follow-up coaching, and more.